 - Option to work remote/hybrid

-- If not remote, the location and commute for the new company
+- Location and commute for the new company (if not remote)

 - Cultural fit (you may not work there forever, but can you see yourself happily working with your manager/co-workers)